Interface ControlTowerClient

 arn:aws:controltower:us-west-2::control/AWS-GR_AUTOSCALING_LAUNCH_CONFIG_PUBLIC_IP_DISABLED

-To get the targetIdentifier
+To get the targetIdentifier:

-is the ARN for an OU.
+The targetIdentifier is the ARN for an OU.

 In the AWS Organizations console, you can find the ARN for the OU on the Organizational unit details page associated with that OU.